Tag Team (duo): "Whoomp! (There It Is)"

 In August 1992, Tag Team recorded "Whoomp!
 (There It Is)".
-At that time, Glenn was working as the main DJ at a gentlemen's club in Atlanta called Magic City which would later become recognized as a hub of Atlanta hip-hop and rap music.
+At that time, Glenn was working as the main DJ at a gentleman's club in Atlanta called Magic City, which would later become recognized as a hub of Atlanta hip-hop and rap music.
 Glenn played the track in the club on the same day it was mixed.
 "Whoomp!" received the biggest crowd response he had ever seen as a DJ.
 The single was shopped to and rejected by multiple record labels because executives were unfamiliar with southern bass and were unsure if the sound would sell well around the country.
 Glenn instead borrowed $2,500 from his parents to press 800 records.
 The singles quickly sold out in Atlanta on word of mouth alone.

 A representative from Mercury Records ultimately pointed them in the right direction, suggesting that the best person to promote music from the southern bass genre was Stax Records mogul Al Bell.
 Glenn reached out to Bell, who agreed to sign Tag Team.

-Within months, "Whoomp!" reached the top position on the Billboard Hot R&B/Hip-Hop chart, and Hot 100 Single Sales chart.
+Within months, "Whoomp!" reached the top position on the Billboard Hot R&B/Hip-Hop chart and the Hot 100 Single Sales chart.
 The record held the #2 spot on the Billboard Hot 100 for seven weeks straight and reached platinum status, signifying the sale of at least a million copies.
 In February 1994, it received its fourth platinum certification.
 The song came to be used at sports events and in motion picture productions, such as Elf, Shark Tale, Beverly Hills Chihuahua, and D2: The Mighty Ducks.

 A similar song, "Whoot, There It Is", was released by the Miami-based group 95 South a month prior to Tag Team's "Whoomp!"
-Both groups' record companies maintained that the similarities were a coincidence, as the phrase, "Whoomp (or whoot), there it is", was a common expression used by dancers in Atlanta and Miami nightclubs where members from both groups spent a lot of time.
+Both groups' record companies maintained that the similarities were a coincidence, as the phrase "Whoomp (or whoot), there it is" was a common expression used by dancers in Atlanta and Miami nightclubs where members from both groups spent a lot of time.
 Arsenio Hall hosted both groups on his show to perform their versions of the songs and let viewers vote on their favorite by calling a 900 number to donate money to the relief effort for the 1993 Midwest Floods.

 Lyrically and musically, critics and listeners have pointed out the song's positive and uplifting vibe.
 The phrase "Whoomp!
 There it is!" has come to mean something similar to "Look at that!"
-It is intended to encourage "positive partying".
-In interviews, Glenn and Gibson have discussed the conversation in which they decided to use the phrase.
+It is intended to encourage "positive partying."
+In interviews, Glenn and Gibson discussed the conversation in which they decided to use the phrase.
 Glenn said, "Oh, man, we need to do a song called, 'Whoomp, there it is".
 Gibson was on board immediately, replying simply, "How do you spell it?"
-Tag Team has explained that the phrase is about "anything that one agrees with on a positive level".
+Tag Team has explained that the phrase is about "anything that one agrees with on a positive level."